ltskinner/machine-learning/books/linear_algebra_optimization_for_ml/DICTIONARY_2.md

 Aka:

-- scalar multuplication of a vector
+- scalar multiplication of a vector
 - addition of two vectors
+- rotations, reflections, scalings of x

 In context of Matrix multiplication: